DishaPatel9854/market-regime-detection/README.md

 # Future Improvements

-Possible extensions include:
+Possible extensions to this project include:

+- **Walk-forward training to eliminate look-ahead bias**
+  Fit the scaler and clustering models using only the historical data available at each point in time, rather than fitting on the full dataset.

-- Adding macroeconomic indicators (VIX, interest rates)
+- **Incorporating macroeconomic indicators**
+  Add features such as VIX, interest rates, or credit spreads to capture broader market conditions.

-- Using **Hidden Semi-Markov Models**
+- **Hidden Semi-Markov Models (HSMM)**
-- Regime-based **portfolio allocation strategies**
+  Extend the HMM framework to model regime duration, which may explicitly better reflect the persistence of market states.

+- **Regime-based portfolio allocation**
+  Use detected regimes to dynamically adjust portfolio exposure or risk levels.
 ---

 # Technologies Used